 The AvL cable drive system that is used with the AAQ Controller, utilizes highly reliable aircraft control cables in a redundant configuration to achieve a zero backlash, light-weight, very stiff drive system.
 It achieves this high-tech performance by wrapping the cable around the drive capstan several times before wrapping the larger drive drum.
 The method used to wrap the capstan results in a minimum free length of cable.
-The load in the cable on the main drum is exponentially reduced as it is wrapped around the drum.
-Therefore, the total elongation of the cable when under load is minimized.
-The AvL cable drive system results in stiffness of up to 10 times that of comparable gear or harmonic drive systems.
+The load in the cable on the main drum is exponentially reduced as it is wrapped around the drive system results in stiffness of up to 10 times that of comparable gear or harmonic drive systems.
 The cables are pre-tensioned and spring loaded at the main drum attachment point which eliminates backlash at installation and backlash from any cable stretch in the future.